jbhunt/saccade-decoder/README.md

 reg = rnn.PyTorchRNNRegressor(max_iter=500) # Lower the maximum number of training epochs to speed up the search gs = GridSearchCV(reg, param_grid, cv=cv)
 ```
-I'm still working on a detailed analysis of performance of the LSTM, but it seems like the RNN doesn't do a great job predicting future eye velocity which is similar to the result I got with the MLP.
+I'm still working on a detailed analysis of performance of the LSTM; it is a very computationally intensive process searching the hyperparameter space, but it seems like the RNN doesn't do a great job predicting future eye velocity.
+This is consistent with the result of using a feedforward model to predict continuous eye velocity.
+It seems like I was mostly recording from visual neurons whose activity isn't informative of intended eye movements.